 Warren County is located in the heart of Middle Tennessee, one of the state’s three “Grand Divisions.”
 Warren County was formed in 1807 from White County.
 It is named for Major General Joseph Warren, patriot of the American Revolution.
 Warren was one of the original Minute Men, Chairman of the Committee of Safety in Boston in 1775 and the man who sent Paul Revere to Lexington to warn John Adams and John Hancock of the British advance, setting Revere off on his famous ride.

-I hope you will find the information presented here to be useful in your research.
-I also hope that you would be willing to share your own information with us, with the goal of making this site a better resource for all the folks searching for their ancestors who once made Warren County, Tennessee their home.
+We hope you will find the information presented here to be useful in your research.
+We also hope that you would be willing to share your own information with us, with the goal of making this site a better resource for all the folks searching for their ancestors who once made Warren County, Tennessee their home.

 This site is currently up for adoption.
 If you are interested, please contact us.